 Placement Reporting Period – the timeframe within which customers are placed in unsubsidized employment.

-Private Sector – the part of the economy that is not state- or federally-controlled and is run by individuals and/or companies.
+Private Sector – the part of the economy that is not state or federally controlled and is run by individuals and/or companies.

-Retention Reporting Period- Retention is tracked in lag time of four quarters to ensure there is enough time to measure retention.
-The time period for the local job training report that is tracked by determining of the customers placed, how many retained employments for six months.
-A six-month timeframe is provided for the retention reporting period to see if customers had wages during the first three months after placement and the four to six-month timeframe after placement.
+Retention Reporting Period – retention is tracked in lag time of four quarters to ensure there is enough time to measure retention.
+The time period for the local job training report tracking is six months to successfully evaluate customers’ placement and retention in employment for six months or longer .
+A six-month timeframe is provided for the retention reporting period to see if customers had wages during the first three months after placement and the four to the six-month timeframe after placement.
 The six-month timeframe is to show customers who have wages in the first and second quarters after placement.
-For example, any placement from January 1, 2018, through March 31, 2018, will have retention period of April 1, 2018, through September 30, 2018.
+For example, any placement from January 1, 2018, through March 31, 2018, will have a retention period of April 1, 2018, through September 30, 2018.
 Different retention reporting periods may be required for other Local or Federal reports; however, the quarterly periods will be the same unless a different timeframe is specifically listed in the law.

 Example of a Retention Table: